awmartin/elm-starter/README.md

-# Elm Init
+# Elm Starter

 A simple sample for getting started with Elm or the simplest project starter ever.

 All it does it produce an text input for making a list of stuff, even more stripped down than [TodoMVC](https://github.com/evancz/elm-todomvc), which is a bit difficult to parse for beginners who learn best by example.
 It also demonstrates how to use Elm modules, which TodoMVC doesn't.

+It also shows how to build the CRUD operations and use various Elm features incrementally.
+Just follow along with the tags and commits, starting at the first commit, which has working functionality to create todos.

 ## Getting Started

 This assumes you have Elm installed.
-Just install the repo and run `./build`.
+Just clone the repo and run `./build`.

 If you want to use the provided `watch` script, it depends on `fswatch`.